-Trying to have a Civil Discussion™ at wottsupwiththat today, I knew it was only a matter of time before my climate entourage showed up, turned it into another thread about me and begged Wotts to shut it down because “this is turning into another thread about Brad.”
-No surprises there.
+Trying to have a Civil Discussion™ at wottsupwiththat today, I knew it was only a matter of time before my climate entourage showed up, turned it into another thread about me and begged Wottsy to shut it down because “this is turning into another thread about Brad.”

-But I was reminded of a phenomenon that’s been bugging me for a while now.
+But something ‘BBD’ told me got me thinking.
+It reminded me of a phenomenon that’s been bugging me for a while now.

 Here’s the thing: I’m accused of seeming smart all the time.

 Yesterday, for example, the worst insult my critics could come up with with was that I “like the sound of [my] own brilliance.“